AleYepes/goodreads-crawler/README.md

     ```bash
     python3 recommend.py
     ```
-    Outputs a ranked list of books tailored to your tastes.
+    Outputs a ranked list of books for you to choose from.